jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-ingest-data-with-fabric.md

 1. In the **Copilot** pane, enter the prompt in the input box **(1)** and then select **Send (2)**.

     ```
-    Add a step that split the Item column on the ' ', creating three new fields called Description, Color and Size
+    Add a step that splits the Item column on the ' ', creating three new fields called Description, Color, and Size
     ```

     ![](./Images/cop-fab-apr-ex3-g15.png)